 All posts by Guest Blogger

-Creative Uses for the Elevated Writing Surface, Handwriting Tools and Positioning Cushions
+Creative Uses for Slant Boards and Positioning Cushions

-Handwriting and writing position are often discussed in a school setting but what about our other clients.
-Let us consider a patient who is in hospital.
+Handwriting and writing position are often discussed in a school setting but what about our other clients?
+Let us consider a patient who is in the hospital.
 Enabling a patient to engage in drawing, art, a pre-writing task, or writing itself following an illness or injury is invaluable.
 However, it can be a challenge to provide the necessary angle for a writing surface when working at the bedside.
-Some hospital-based OT departments have a table surface that adjusts in height as well as the angle of the writing surface.
-But such equipment is not always available or, if it is, there are times that a portable version is preferable.
+Some hospital-based OT departments have a table surface that adjusts in height as well as the angle of the writing surface, but slant boards and positioning cushions are not always available.

 The various slanted writing surfaces available through Therapro offer the solution.
 I particularly love the Collapsible Writing Surface.
 It opens the door to varying both the activity used in treatment as well as the location for the session.